HajaAsmath/SastaCoupon-FE/README.md

 <p align="center">
     <img src="https://i.postimg.cc/k4hsyZY1/Site-Icon.png" width="118px" >
 </p>
 "Sasta Coupon" provides a platform to sell and buy coupons by listing your coupon in our site.
-With our platform you can make money from the coupons which may not be of immediate your to you.
+With our platform people can make money from the coupons which may not be of immediate use to them.
 <br/>
 <br/>